-Their heads start to go up.
-Their doggy-lips start to purse.
-And out it comes.
-It is as if they have no control over it.
+Their heads start to go up, their doggy-lips start to purse, and out it comes, as if they have no control over it.

-Dog science points us in another direction.
-To dogs' cousins and ancestors.
-The wolves.
+Canine science points us in another direction, to dogs' cousins and ancestors, the wolves.

-Wolves do not bark to talk.
-They howl.
+Wolves don't bark to communicate, they howl.
 Listen to a wolf howl.
-What is that, girl?
-That seems to say "I am lonely, friend."
-Or "Go away, stranger."
+What's that, girl?
+That seems to translate to "I'm lonely, friend" or "Go away, stranger."